Planter Boxes: 5 Tips for Selecting the Best One

 When you water your plants, the draining water remains in contact with the bottom of the planter.
 That’s true whether you use the planter on grass or a patio.

-So make sure you’re planting box effectively creates a raised bed.
+So make sure you’re planter box effectively creates a raised bed.
 Look for a wood gardening box with legs to get it off the ground.
 At the very least, place the container on bricks or concrete blocks.
 A couple of inches works fine.

 Many plastic planting boxes are available with casters or stands.
 For instance, EarthBox containers include an optional caster kit that raises the planter while making transport easier.

 You can also purchase a garden stand.
-It keeps the planting box off the ground.
+It keeps the planter box off the ground.
 It also makes accessing the planting more handy.
 So you won’t break your back harvesting or caring for your plants.

 EarthBox: Box Gardening Made Easy